Arongil/Disease/README.md

 ### JavaScript
 Standard JavaScript (EMCAScript 6) used for programming.

-# Who
+# The Team
-Built by Laker, Parth, and Abhi
+Built by Parth, Laker, and Abhi.